 Ogle School does not discriminate in admission or access to our courses on the basis of age, race, color, sex, disability, religion, sexual orientation, gender identity, gender expression, national or ethnic origin.
-If you would like to request academic adjustment or auxiliary aids, please contact the School Director.
-You may request academic adjustments or auxiliary aids at any time.
-The School Director is responsible for coordinating compliance with Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
+Individuals with disabilities are entitled to a reasonable accommodation to ensure that they have full and equal access to Ogle's educational resources, consistent with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) ("Section 504") and the Americans with Disabilities Act (42 U.S.C. § 12182) ("ADA"), their related statutes and regulations, and corresponding state and local laws.